Liquidscroll/urColo/README.md

 - **Check Contrast**: UI shows WCAG compliance between fg/bg pairs
 - **Export (S key or button)**: Save palette to JSON (`palettes.json` next to the executable by default)
 - **Import**: Use the File menu to choose any JSON palette file to load
+- **Load Image**: Choose an image file to seed the K-Means algorithm or select a random image size in the palette tab

 ## Colour Generation Algorithms
 urColo provides multiple strategies for generating new colours: